solana-foundation/developer-content/README.md

 ### Developer Resources

 The [Solana Developer resources](https://solana.com/developers/resources) within this repo are meant to be a public directory of resources.
-Our gaol is to help anyone discover the various developer tools, sdks, tooling, and frameworks that exist within the Solana ecosystem.
+Our goal is to help anyone discover the various developer tools, sdks, tooling, and frameworks that exist within the Solana ecosystem.

-The developer resources withing this directory are not normally maintained by the same maintainers of this repo.
+The developer resources within this directory are not normally maintained by the same maintainers of this repo.

 If you are having issues with a specific resource, content their maintainers.
 Do